rapidez/msi/README.md

 ## Note

-Currently this only works with simple products!
+Currently this does not work with grouped products!

 ## License